Theophylline: History

 Theophylline was first extracted from tea leaves and chemically identified around 1888 by the German biologist Albrecht Kossel.
 Seven years later, a chemical synthesis starting with 1,3-dimethyluric acid was described by Emil Fischer and Lorenz Ach.
 The Traube purine synthesis, an alternative method to synthesize theophylline, was introduced in 1900 by another German scientist, Wilhelm Traube.
 Theophylline's first clinical use came in 1902 as a diuretic.
 It took an additional 20 years until it was first reported as an asthma treatment.
 The drug was prescribed in a syrup up to the 1970s as Theostat 20 and Theostat 80, and by the early 1980s in a tablet form called Quibron.

+Etymology

+The name 'theophylline' derives from "Thea"—the former genus name for tea + Ancient Greek φύλλον (phúllon, "leaf") + -ine.